nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 The implementation to estimate delivery rate is a joint work between TcpTxBuffer and TcpRateOps.
-For more information, please take a look at their doxygen documentation.
+For more information, please take a look at their Doxygen documentation.

 The implementation follows the Internet draft (Delivery Rate Estimation): https://tools.ietf.org/html/draft-cheng-iccrg-delivery-rate-estimation-00